Calbright College: History

 In January 2020, President and CEO Heather Hiles resigned just eleven months into her four year contract.
 Hiles had faced controversy after granting a $552,000 no-bid contract to a personal friend of hers and faced threats of a lawsuit by the California Federation of Teachers.
 The CFT claimed that Hiles had violated an agreement to not duplicate content offered at other colleges and a state law that required community colleges to direct at least half of expenditures to instructors’ salaries.
 Hiles was placed on administrative leave until March 31 and replaced by interim president Ajita Talwalker Menon, a former higher education policy adviser in the Obama administration.
 Menon was selected as Calbright College's next President and CEO in July 2020.
 Menon was given a three-year contract with a $285,000 a year base salary and up to $10,000 bonus.
+In October 2026 the Board of Trustees approved giving Menon a $450,000 a year base salary, $20,000 retention bonus in 2027-2028, $25,000 retention bonus in 2028-2029, and a $6,000 annual car allowance.

 During its first three years in operation, Calbright College faced three attempts by state lawmakers to shut it down, with fierce opposition from state lawmakers and the California Federation of Teachers.

 However, by 2023, Calbright had begun increasing enrollment and completion numbers.
 In August 2023, 3,240 were enrolled in Calbright College, a 201% increase from 1,078 students in July 2022 and a 574% increase from 481 students in July 2021.
 Additionally, certificate completion rose 102% from the previous year.
 Calbright College also received accreditation from the Distance Education Accrediting Commission in July 2023, allowing it to award transfer credits to and from other colleges.
 In March 2024, Calbright College enrolled 4,327 students.
 In January 2025, Calbright College announced its 1,000th awarded certificate and a 400% increase in enrollment in the past two years.

+In May 2026, Calbright College's Board of Trustees approved layoff notices affecting 90+ of the college's 170+ employees amid budget uncertainty, to take effect with the new fiscal year beginning July 1, 2026.
+In June 2026, the California Governor's budget for 2026-2027 was passed by the state legislature, and included a $38 million ongoing funding increase for Calbright, bringing its total annual support to about $53 million.